tinobragaa/password-creator/README.md

 </details>

+# Future Features

+1. Add the ability to generate multiple passwords at once.
+2. Allow users to choose specific symbols or special characters to include in their passwords.
+3. Add a feature to check if the password is strong enough, based on common password criteria such as length, complexity, and uniqueness.
+4. Implement a secure random number generator, such as the 'secrets* module, for generating passwords.
+5. Consider adding an option for the user to enter their own passphrase, which the program can convert into a password using a hashing algorithm.

 # Technologies Used

 ### Language
 The following language were used to develop the website:
 - Python
+- HTML
+- CSS

 ### Tools and Resources
 The following tools and resources were used to develop the website: